Jasper Productivity Solutions

 • Coping with Information Overload

 People talk about attaining an empty email inbox as if it's the Holy Grail.
-Getting your inbox to zero sounds great and done right it can be.
-But done wrong, it can backfire.
+Getting your inbox to zero sounds great and done right, it can be.
+But done wrong, this take-no-prisoners approach to managing email can backfire.
 This raises the existential question of how you define "empty."
+Do you move emails out of the Inbox but are really kicking the can down the road?
+Or are you actually dealing with the emails?

 At one extreme are those who empty their inboxes by moving huge mousefuls of emails to other folders which they've labeled "Read Someday" or "Later."
 (I know someone who has at least 2 years worth of email in a big "Read Someday" folder - scary!)
 It would help if emails always carried precise subject lines.
-But too often subject lines are vague, contain more than 1 subject, or are simply left blank.
-(Your software may allow you to edit the subject header, but you have to have time to read the email first.)
+But too often subject lines are not very specific.
+(Your software may allow you to edit the subject header, but you have to take time to read the email first so you can determine the proper header.)

-Or, what if an old colleague sends you a "Hey how's it going?" email and 3 paragraphs down, he writes "Do you remember so-and-so?
+How about those friendly emails that are nice to get, but not urgent?
+Let's say an old colleague sends you a "Hey how's it going?" email and 3 paragraphs down, he writes "Do you remember so-and-so?
 He's just been made managing director at Monster Holding Company."
-If you assume this email is low-priority and set it aside unread, you won't know about so-and-so's promotion, you won't give him a congratulatory phone call - and a networking opportunity is lost.
+If you assume this email is low-priority because of the casual subject line and you set it aside unread, you won't know about so-and-so's promotion, you won't give him a congratulatory phone call - and a networking opportunity is lost.

-It's generally safe to move (or filter) emails into folders after a quick look, but you must make time to fully process them later.
-Otherwise, you'll end up glancing repeatedly at the growing email pile, fearing you'll miss something important lurking there.
-The only thing worse is to have no fear - and overlook crucial information that was buried in the digital pile.
+It's usually OK to move (or filter) emails into folders after a quick look, but you must make time to actually read them later.
+Otherwise you could overlook crucial information that was not apparent from the subject line.

 For more on this topic, see "Coping with Information Overload"